hieunguyen4193/DVC_system/README.md

 ## Getting Started
 Conda env, install with yml file in the repo.

+The file `credentials_python_minio.json` is dummy credentials, it works only in my local server.

 ### Usage
 Current functions:
 - `create_bucket`: create a bucket in the minio server.
 Provide credentials and bucket name.